 Casting the disc is a more expensive way to make this critical part, but allows the designers to place just the right amount of steel in across the back of the disc, ensuring the stiffest and strongest possible part.
 The cast steel disc is fully machined to accept all necessary hardware.
 The front of the chipper is covered with wear plates and wear resistant parts, including the face mounted knives, special hardened and high strength bolts, and wear plates.
 The leading edge of the knife wedge is hard surfaced for long service life.

+Cast Steel.
 Wear Resistant Parts

 Fabricated pedestals designed specifically for this purpose support the front and rear bearings.
 They hold the disc securely during all aspects of chipping.
 The disc and casing can be either bottom or overhead discharge.
 Blowing components (piping, cyclone, elbows, etc.) are available as options.